rog-golang-buddies/rapidmidiex-research/docs/research/README.md

     - important for when you have many millions of clients checking e-mail
     - not very important for our use case since a jamming session would reasonably have only about a dozen people
       - unless we want to make it **MMOJ** (Massive Multiplayer Online Jamming) :wink: but even then the *joining a jam-session*-part is not the real bottleneck
+  - an example how to connect 2 go-apps: https://itnext.io/websocket-communication-between-two-go-programs-the-easy-way-d8c9cf40043f

 # Websocket performance